 Story by Judy Edwards | Photo by Ryan Siphers

 Before the overwhelm of Western contact, Hawaiians consulted kāhuna (priests) about moving pōhaku (stones), perceiving the islands as alive in every detail, and every detail essential to the vibrancy of the whole.
 Like so much of traditional Hawaiian life, this is a beautiful and thoughtful way to live with deep respect.
 It is, however, a nuanced and complex set of concepts, not easily communicated, say, on a tour bus.
-And that has made me wonder, over the years, if it isn’t just easier to let the threat of a curse do the heavy lifting for what Hawaiians might term pono, or intrinsic rightness.
+Over the years, that has made me wonder if it isn’t just easier to let the threat of a curse do the heavy lifting for what Hawaiians might term pono, or intrinsic rightness.

-“The ‘curse’ is [probably] the main reason people don’t take things,” says Hodara, “but we focus on respectful resource protection and the cultural perspective.”
-And, she reminds me, National Park Service laws prohibit taking plants, fish, wildlife, or rocks from parks.
+“The curse is [probably] the main reason people don’t take things,” says Hodara.
+“But we focus on respectful resource protection and the cultural perspective.”
+What’s more, she reminds me, the National Park Service laws prohibit taking plants, fish, wildlife, or rocks from any national park.

-“This thing that the western world regards as an inanimate, lifeless object, Hawaiian culture conceptualizes as a physical being that has been able to bind, to make solid, all of the energies from the very beginning of time.
+“This thing [this rock] that the Western world regards as an inanimate, lifeless object, Hawaiian culture conceptualizes as a physical being that has been able to bind, to make solid, all of the energies from the very beginning of time.
 So, who is important here?
 Not us.
-The pōhaku.”
+What’s important is the pōhaku.”